forrtproject/forrtproject.github.io/content/publications/publications.md

 ***Status***: Our paper is **published** 🎉🥳 in Nature Human Behaviour.
 Cite as:
 > Parsons, S., Azevedo, F.,  Elsherif, M. M., Guay, S., Shahim, O. N., Govaart, G. H.,  Norris, E.,  O’Mahony, A., Parker, A. J., Todorovic, A., Pennington, C. R.,  Garcia-Pelegrin, E.,  Lazić, A., Robertson, O. M., Middleton, S. L., Valentini, B., McCuaig, J., Baker, B. J., Collins, E., ...
 Aczel, B. (2022).
 A Community-Sourced Glossary of Open Scholarship Terms.  *Nature human behaviour, 6*(3), 312-318. [https://doi.org/10.1038/s41562-021-01269-4](https://doi.org/10.1038/s41562-021-01269-4).

-[The [Open Access link](https://rdcu.be/cHsqM) to the copy-edited version at the publisher's website, and here's the [postprint](https://doi.org/10.31222/osf.io/kdqcw) which is the same as the published version.]
+[Here's the [Open Access link](https://rdcu.be/cHsqM) to the copy-edited version at the publisher's website, and here's the [postprint](https://doi.org/10.31222/osf.io/kdqcw) which is the same as the published version (but OA and not copy-edited).]

 <center> ________________________________ </center>